 My buddy who also loves Balsmic Vinegar said that he could have used a little more in the recipe.
-I made it with 2 tbsp of vinegar, but you might want to taste the marinade and add a little more to suit your taste.
-The 2 tbsp was perfect for me, just the right amount of sweetness!
+I made it with 2 tablespoon of vinegar, but you might want to taste the marinade and add a little more to suit your taste.
+The 2 tablespoon was perfect for me, just the right amount of sweetness!

 For more in depth directions on how to dry your beef or deer jerky, visit my page Jerky Making Methods or click on the pictures below.